uprial/secretrooms/README.md

 ## Introduction

-Generate rail from spawn to mansion and monument and rare loot in chests and furnaces, harden Endermans and Skeletons, and make Bazookas.
+Generate rails from spawn to mansion and monument, rare loot in chests and furnaces, allow Bazookas.

 ## Features